v-technologies/transformist/README.md

 ?>
 ```

-Document accepts to parameters: the file to convert, and the desired output file.
-Here, we want to convert an Office file to a PDF.

-Transformist makes a heavy usage of MIME types.
-These are used to identify file types for conversion.
+A FileInfo object represents a file on the file system, associated to its MIME types.
 In the above example, the type of the the input file can be detected automatically,
 but we have to specify the output file type, as this file doesn't exists for now.

+Document constructor takes two FileInfo objects, representing input and output files.
+Here, we want to convert an Office file to a PDF.

 Now, we just have to let Transformist do the hard work for us: